aanandrautt/GiD_OpenSeesFire/README.md

 # GiD + OpenSees Interface

-*(c) 2016-2018*
+*(c) 2016-2020*

 *Lab of R/C and Masonry Structures, School of Civil Engineering, Aristotle University of Thessaloniki, Greece*

 **Development team**

-- T. Kartalis-Kaounis, Civil Engineer AUTh
+- T. Kartalis-Kaounis, Dipl.
+Eng.
+AUTh, MSc
 - V.K.
-Protopapadakis, Civil Engineer AUTh
+Papanikolaou, Dipl.
+Eng., MSc DIC, PhD, Asst.
+Prof. AUTh

+**Project contributors**

+- F. Derveni, Dipl.
+Eng.
+AUTh
+- V.K.
+Protopapadakis, Dipl.
+Eng.
+AUTh, MSc
-- T. Papadopoulos, Civil Engineer AUTh
+- T. Papadopoulos, Dipl.
+Eng.
+AUTh, MSc

-**Project coordinator**

-V.K.
-Papanikolaou, Assistant Professor AUTh
+- T. Zachariadis, Dipl.
+Eng.
+AUTh, MSc

 ---

 ### KNOWN ISSUES

 ---
+- GiD+OpenSees Interface **requires the full tcl/tk framework to run properly**.
+If you are using the latest version of OpenSees, please install **ActiveTcl 8.6** first, delete any tcl/tk files in the OpenSees folder and keep **only the OpenSees executable**.
 - In order to view the generated .tcl file ('Create and view .tcl only' menu option), first associate the .tcl extension with your favorite text editor (e.g. Notepad, Notepad++ etc.).
-- GiD may occasionally crash when spaces are used in new material/element names.
-Please do not use spaces in names until this issue is resolved in GiD.
 - OpenSees does not combine constraints (multiple 'fix' commands on the same node).
 As a result:
    - Intersection joints that belong to two lines with different constraints should be handled separately.
    - Intersection lines that belong to two surfaces with different constraints should be handled separately.